Users, uses and production of gender statistics: an overview

 + Gender norms

 are the accepted attributes and characteristics of being a woman or a man (ideas of how men and women should be and act) at a particular point in time for a specific society or community.
 They are internalized early in life through the process of gender socialization, are used as standards and expectations to which women and men should conform and result in gender stereotypes.

 + Gender parity

-(or more accurately, sex parity) is a numerical concept.
+) is a numerical concept.
 Gender parity concerns relative equality in terms of numbers and proportions of women and men, girls and boys.
 Gender parity is often calculated as the ratio of female-to-male values of a given indicator.
 When males-to-females ratios are calculated instead, the label “sex ratio” is used instead of “gender parity”.
 Gender (or sex) parity does not necessarily imply gender equality.
 For example, in terms of health, men and boys are biologically more vulnerable to diseases and health conditions and they are expected to have higher mortality levels than women and girls.
-Therefore, equal levels of mortality for women and men (girls and boys) should be interpreted as discrimination against women (and girls) in terms of nutrition, care, and access to health services.
+Therefore, equal levels of mortality for women and men (girls and boys) should be interpreted as discrimination against women (and girls) in terms of nutrition, care and access to health services.

 + Gender roles

 are social and behavioral norms that, within a specific culture, are widely considered to be socially appropriate for individuals of a specific sex.
 These often determine differences in the responsibilities and tasks assigned to women, men, girls and boys within and outside the private sphere of their household.